-- An assessment of all impacts related to the proposed change; - An evaluation of the advantages and disadvantages associated with the proposed change;

-Provision of measures to ensure avoidance, management and mitigation of any impacts associated with such proposed change; and

-Identification of any changes required to the EMPr.
+- An assessment of all impacts related to the proposed change; - An evaluation of the advantages and disadvantages associated with the proposed change; Provision of measures to ensure avoidance, management and mitigation of any impacts associated with such proposed change; and - Identification of any changes required to the EMPr.

-The report has been made available for public comment for a period of 30 days in terms of the standard requirements by the competent authority, namely the Department of Environment, Forestry and Fisheries (DEFF) in line with applicable legislation.
-Comments received will be addressed and incorporated into the Final EA Amendment Assessment Report for submission to the DEFF.
-This process is described in Section 3.
+The report was made available for public comment for a period of 30 days in terms of the standard requirements by the competent authority, namely the Department of Environment, Forestry and Fisheries (DEFF) in line with applicable legislation.
+The report was made available for a further 20 days to allow substantial time for I&APs to provide comment.
+Comments received were recorded and responded to in a comments and response report, and resultant changes incorporated into a Revised Draft Amendment Report.
+All additions were underlined to indicate changes.